Milestones and Awards (selection)

 Rio Earth Summit 1992

-Accompanying the Rio Earth Summit in 1992 and later as Rio monitoring organized the Environment Unit of the Student Convention the Environmental Lecture Series continued to run up to the present with more than 100 speakers.
-The environmental lecture series continues until today.1993 The COPERNICUS University Charter for Sustainable Development was signed by KU President Nikolaus Lobkowicz - as the first German university.
+Accompanying the Rio Earth Summit in 1992 and later as Rio monitoring organized the Environment Unit of the Student Convention the Environmental Lecture Series continued to run up to the present with more than 250 speakers.
+1993 The COPERNICUS University Charter for Sustainable Development was signed by KU President Nikolaus Lobkowicz - as the first German university.

 Altmühtal Agenda 21 Project (1995-1999)